The state of Delaware provides several veteran benefits. This page explains them.

 Professional Regulations will issue a six- month temporary occupational license, when required, to a military spouse relocating in Delaware.
 The temporary license will allow for the spouse to obtain employment in their discipline, pending application for endorsement or reciprocity.

-Educational Benefits For Children Of Deceased Veterans, Etc.
+Delaware Education Benefits For Children Of Deceased Veterans

 State Park Admission

-Any veteran who honorably served or is honorably serving, including members of the Delaware National Guard, resides in the State of Delaware and owns a motor vehicle registered in Delaware gets a 50% discount on the annual fee for vehicle entrance to state parks and recreational areas.
+Any active duty member or veteran with an honorable discharge, including members of the Delaware National Guard who live in the state and own a motor vehicle registered in Delaware gets a 50% discount on the annual fee for vehicle entrance to state parks and recreational areas.

 Hunting, Trapping and Fishing License for Active Duty Military